On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Lemmas

 \section{Lemmas}

 This section describes the technical lemmas that are used for deriving the theorems.

-The Hoeffding inequality, which is one of the most well-known versions of concentration inequality, provides a high-probability bound of the sum of bounded independent random variables. \begin{lem}[Hoeffding Inequality] Let $x_1,x_2,\dots,x_n$ be i.i.d.\ random variables in $[0,1]$.
+The Hoeffding inequality, which is one of the most well-known versions of concentration inequality, provides an upper bound of the sum of bounded independent random variables. \begin{lem}[Hoeffding Inequality] Let $x_1,x_2,\dots,x_n$ be i.i.d.\ random variables in $[0,1]$.
 Let $\bar{x} = (1/n)\sum_{t=1}^n x_t$.
 Then,

 and taking union bound yields

 \end{lem}

 The following is a version of concentration inequality for a sum of squared normal variables. \begin{lem}[Concentration Inequality for Chi-squared distribution] Let $Z_1,Z_2,\dots,Z_n$ be independent standard normal variables.
 Then,